bigeasy/bigeasy/README.md

 concurrency library with the ability to enqueue work in the work queue from the work queue in a way that will avoid deadlock.

-[Avenue](https://github.com/bigeasy/turnstile) is a module that implements what are essentially Go channels that can be processed synchronously or asynchronously (or ignored completely at without leaking memory.)
+[Avenue](https://github.com/bigeasy/avenue) is a module that implements what are essentially Go channels, channels that can be processed synchronously or asynchronously by zero, one or more consumers (i.e. multiplexed.)
 The consumption decisions are deferred so that the producer does not have to concern itself with the concurrency considerations of the consumer.